abhipsa14/diary_sentiment_analysis_model/README.md

-Here’s a sample `README.md` for your **Diary Sentiment Analysis Model**.
-It’s written to be clear, professional, and beginner-friendly, suitable for GitHub or documentation purposes.

----

 # 📝 Diary Sentiment Analysis Model

 A machine learning model designed to analyze the **sentiment** of diary-style text entries.
 This model helps users understand their emotional tone over time by classifying entries as **positive**, **negative**, or **neutral**.